Well-known OCU cleric quits the structure in protest against Dumenko’s rule

 He also promised to release a video “with a detailed breakdown of the situation within the OCU on all fronts and proof of the hopelessness of this project.”

-In the comments under his post, Yasynets stated that he was joining Filaret.
+In the comments under his post, Yasenets stated that he was joining Filaret.

-At the same time, Yasynets condemned the demolition of the UOC’s Church of the Tithes and stated that the banning of the UOC would benefit “the devil and the atheists.”
+At the same time, Yasenets condemned the demolition of the UOC’s Church of the Tithes and stated that the banning of the UOC would benefit “the devil and the atheists.”

 If you notice an error, select the required text and press Ctrl+Enter or Submit an error to report it to the editors.